-I am a graduate of the CSULA Orientation and Mobility program, class of Summer 2015, and currently ACVREP certified with experience providing blind and low vision rehabilitation to children and young adults age 5-22, and adults up to 100-years-old.
+Ashley is a graduate of the CSULA Orientation and Mobility program with experience providing blind and low vision rehabilitation to children and young adults age 5-22, and adults up to 100-years-old.

 Exhibitor at 2018 Northern California Braille Challenge View More Here